 Imagine, instead of two whales stranded on a Florida beach, hundreds or thousands stranded all along the East Coast.

-If seismic airgun testing is allowed, beach strandings could become a more common occurrence here in Florida.
+If seismic airgun blasting is allowed in the Atlantic, beach strandings could become a more common occurrence here in Florida.

 We must protect Florida beaches and the wildlife that inhabits it.
-President Obama, the Department of Interior, and all of our elected officials, must take a stand against seismic airgun testing.
+President Trump, the Department of Interior, and elected officials, must take a stand against seismic airgun blasting.

 Submitting your LTE: